golfmak 2010

 MAINTENANCE BUILDING AND OUTBUILDINGS

-A modern maintenance building should be of no less than 5,000 square feet with an office, employee lunchroom, full service washroom with shower, and a parts room.
-If it is in the North Country (freeze zone) it should be heated (at least enough for a mechanic to work in).
+A modern maintenance building should be of no less than 5,000 square feet with an office, employee lunchroom, full service his and her washrooms with showers, and a spare parts room.
+If it is in the North Country (freeze zone) it should be heated (at least enough for a mechanic to work in the building off-season).
 It should be well ventilated.
 You need a high ceiling with at least three full height overhead doors.
 A mezzanine is extremely desirable for storage.
 Check for oil change areas, machine areas, hydraulic lifts, torches, welding equipment, air hose, water supply, electrical supply, and a reasonably sized yard.
 Check to see whether the more sophisticated machinery can be stored inside.

-If the target golf course is more than five years old, ask to view the graveyard.
+If the target golf course is more than ten years old, ask to view the 'graveyard' - where junk, old machinery and redundant equipment pile up.
 Sometimes these places can become environmental problems with old batteries, gas tanks, and oily engines, resting on the ground.
-(Make the seller sign a paper saying they have not hidden any old equipment or chemicals on the property.)
+(If burying dangerous or possibly polluting materials are suspected, require the seller sign an affidavit saying seller has not hidden any old equipment or chemicals on or 'in' the property.)

 OUTBUILDINGS